CHTJonas/starsign/README.md

 # Starsign

 Starsign is the world's simplest tool to sign and verify file signatures to ensure authenticity.
-It generates a 64-byte BLAKE2 hash of the input data and signs this using the first SSH key that's loaded into your SSH agent.
+It generates a 64-byte BLAKE2 hash of the input data and signs this via your SSH agent, using either the first SSH key that's loaded or a specific key who's public key path you pass on the command line.

 ## Motivations